ru4ls/ComfyUI_StreetView-Loader/README.md

 - **API Limitations**: The Street View API might not return valid images for extreme pitch angles.
 The node uses 85° and -85° for the up and down faces to avoid common API limitations at exactly 90° vertical pitch.
 - **Resolution Constraints**: Each face will be limited by the Street View API's maximum output size of 640x640 pixels.
 For higher resolutions, you'll need to upscale the results using ComfyUI's upscaling nodes after generation.
 - **Memory Considerations**: The merged output modes will create larger textures (e.g., cross layout is 4x width by 3x height of individual faces) so consider your system's memory limitations when choosing high resolutions.

+## New Feature: Historical Date Support (v1.0.3)

+Version 1.0.3 introduces the ability to load historical Street View images by using panorama IDs (historical date IDs).
+This feature allows you to access Street View imagery from specific dates in the past, enabling comparison of locations over time or creating content based on historical views.

+### How to Obtain Historical Date IDs

+1.  **Find Your Location in Google Maps:** Navigate to the location you want to view historically.
+2.  **Enter Street View Mode:** Click on the Street View icon (orange person) and drag it to the location.
+3.  **Navigate to Historical Imagery:** Click on the clock icon in the top left of the Street View panel to see available historical dates.
+4.  **Select a Date:** Choose a specific date from the timeline to view the historical imagery.
+5.  **Extract the URL:** Copy the complete URL from your browser's address bar after selecting the historical date.
+6.  **Use the URL Parser:** Pass this URL to the **Street View URL Parser** node, which will extract the historical date ID along with the other parameters.

+### Using Historical Date IDs in Nodes

+All loader nodes (Street View Loader, Street View Animator, Street View Pano Loader, Street View Cubemap Loader) now include an optional `historical_date_id` parameter.
+When this parameter is provided:

+- **Location Override:** The historical date ID takes precedence over the location parameter, ensuring you get imagery from that specific historical capture
+- **Full Parameter Control:** You can still adjust heading, pitch, fov, and other parameters to control the view of the historical scene
+- **Historical Animation:** The Street View Animator node allows you to create smooth camera movements on historical scenes
+- **Historical Panoramas:** The Street View Pano Loader creates historical panoramic views
+- **Historical Cubemaps:** The Street View Cubemap Loader creates 3D historical environment maps

+### Use Cases for Historical Imagery

+- **Before and After Comparisons:** Compare how locations have changed over time
+- **Historical Context:** Create content showing specific events or changes at locations
+- **Time Travel Effects:** Blend historical imagery with AI generated content
+- **Research and Documentation:** Access historical views for architectural or geographical studies
+- **Creative Projects:** Generate artistic content based on historical locations

+### Important Notes about Historical Imagery

+- **API Behavior:** When a historical date ID is provided, the API returns the view from that specific capture, regardless of the current date imagery
+- **Available Dates:** Historical coverage varies by location - not all locations have historical imagery available
+- **Image Quality:** Historical images may have different resolution or quality depending on when they were captured
+- **API Usage:** Historical requests count the same as current date requests against your Google Cloud monthly credit

 ### Important Notes for All Nodes